Economics and Finance Sites

 The US Census Bureau compiles information about Poverty in the United States.

-Visit the World Bank's Economic Growth page
+Visit the World Bank Open Data page

-Stock Market Terminology - This web page has an extensive list of stock market terms and their meaning.
+Stock Market Terminology: This web page has an extensive list of stock market terms and their meaning.

-Suggested Steps for Starting an Investment Club from the National Association of Investors Corporation
+Suggested Steps for Starting an Investment Club

 America’s Career InfoNet accesses national and state-level occupational and economic trends data.
 Includes job market and employment trends such as what occupations are growing or shrinking, which labor markets are strong or weak, average wages and salaries paid by type of occupation, and what kind of training is needed to qualify for various jobs.